MAClaassen/website/content/conferences/_index.md

 > **2018**

 - 20th Social Cognition Network (ESCON), Cologne, Germany.
-Oral presentation: “SES and reward impulsivity: Social norms guide behaviors towards money and food.”
+Oral presentation: “SES and reward impulsivity: Social norms guide behaviours towards money and food.”
 - 32nd European Health Psychology Conference (EHPS), Galway, Ireland.
 Poster presentation 1: “Social predictors of vegetable consumption and nudging for change.”
-Poster presentation 2: “Social position and health: Social norms guide impulsive behaviors towards money and food.”
+Poster presentation 2: “Social position and health: Social norms guide impulsive behaviours towards money and food.”

 - 8th annual conference Association for Researchers in Psychology and Health (ARPH), Tilburg, The Netherlands.
 Oral presentation: “SES & Obesity: Determinants of vegetable consumption in a representative Belgian sample.”

 > **2017**

 - European Association of Social Psychology (EASP), Granada, Spain.
 Presentation: “Perceived poverty increases reward impulsivity.”
-Organizer of symposium ”The psychology of inequality: How inequality influences perceptions, motives, and behaviors.”
+Organizer of symposium ”The psychology of inequality: How inequality influences perceptions, motives, and behaviours.”
 - Belgian Association of Psychological Science (BAPS), Brussels, Belgium.
 Poster presentation: “The influence of relative income on delay discounting of money and food.”
 - 6th annual conference Association for Researchers in Psychology and Health (ARPH), Leiden, The Netherlands.
 Oral presentation: “Future me wants to be healthy: Thinking about the future reduces snack food intake.”